 First, let's talk about what a non-condensable gas is.

-Any gas that does not condense (change from vapor to liquid) under the normal compression refrigeration conditions is called a noncondensable gas or NCG.
-These would commonly be air, nitrogen, carbon dioxide, Argon and Oxygen.
+Any gas that does not condense (change from vapor to liquid) under the normal compression refrigeration conditions is called a non-condensable gas or NCG.
+These would commonly be air, nitrogen, carbon dioxide, argon, and oxygen.

-You can't remove noncondensables with a line drier and while you do remove air with a vacuum pump you only remove the air that entered the system once you open it.
-The vaccuum does nothing for the refrigerant the already pumped down or recovered as the non-condensables remain mixed with the refrigerant unless you are dealing with large volumes where they can actually be separated and the NCG’s removed.
+You can't remove non-condensables with a line drier, and while you do remove air with a vacuum pump, you only remove the air that entered the system once you open it.
+The vacuum does nothing for the refrigerant you already pumped down or recovered, as the non-condensables remain mixed with the refrigerant unless you are dealing with large volumes where they can actually be separated and the NCGs removed.

-Noncondensables is often a term used by techs to mean ANYTHING in the refrigerant that shouldn't be there, such as moisture, solid contaminants and other refrigerants.
+“Non-condensables” is often a term used by techs to mean ANYTHING in the refrigerant that shouldn't be there, such as moisture, solid contaminants, and other refrigerants.

-I think you get the point
+I think you get the point.

 When we use a term like “non-condensable” as a replacement for “anything weird going on in the system we can't explain,” then it becomes a useless phrase, like saying a compressor is “bad” rather than explaining the actual fault.